bparanj/crystal/electronics/components/thyristor.md

    - Very limited use in new low-power designs
    - Specialized applications will remain

-Would you like me to:
-1. Explain more about modern alternatives?
-2. Detail specific applications where thyristors are still preferred?
+Detail specific applications where thyristors are still preferred?
-3. Discuss the trade-offs between different power devices?

 TAG